Morrin Centre#9 in Best Things To Do in Quebec City

 This fascinating historic site in Old Québec has worn many hats throughout its history.
-It was a military prison in the 18th century; a civilian prison from the early to mid-19th century; and the city's first English-language college in the late 19th century.
-Literary and Historical Society of Québec has also called this site home since the late 1800s.
-The Morrin Centre has played a crucial role in the development of several historical foundations, including the National Archives of Canada and the Historic Sites and Monuments board.
+It was a military prison in the 18th century; a civilian prison from the early to mid-19th century and the city's first English-language college in the late 19th century.
+The Literary and Historical Society of Québec has also called this site home since the late 1800s.
+The Morrin Centre has played a crucial role in the development of several historical foundations, including the National Archives of Canada and the Historic Sites and Monuments Board of Canada.
 Today, the Morrin Centre acts primarily as an English-language library, granting English speakers access to books in a primarily francophone city.

 But the Morrin Centre offers visitors much more than literary stimulation.
-Guided tours take travelers through the facility's history; you'll be able to explore the old jail cells and the Victorian library, which contains artifacts dating back to the 16th century.
-According to one TripAdvisor user, "The guide was great at telling us how the prisoners spent their day, why people were being put in prison," and more.
+Guided, 45-minute tours take travelers through the facility's history; you'll be able to explore the old jail cells and the Victorian library, which contains artifacts dating back to the 16th century.
+Recent visitors said the tour is absolutely worth it, as the guides are very informative and engaging.

 Between the end of May and the beginning of September, guided tours are offered in English daily at 10 a.m., 11 a.m., 1 p.m., 2 p.m., 3 p.m., 4 p.m. and 5 p.m.
 Tours are also available Saturdays and Sundays from 11 a.m. to 6 p.m. from January through late May.